The foundation of generalized parallel connections, 2-sums, and segment-cosegment exchanges of matroids: The foundation of a segment-cosegment exchange

 Finally, we need a general lemma about rescaling a modular system of hyperplane functions along a triangle.

-\begin{lemma} Let $M$ be a matroid with a triangle $T = \{x,y,z\}$, and let $P$ be a pasture.
+\begin{lemma} Let $M$ be a matroid, let $T = \{x,y,z\}$ be a triangle of $M$, and let $P$ be a pasture.
 Let $\cH$ be a modular system of $P$-hyperplane functions for $M$.
 Then there is a modular system $\cH'$ of $P$-hyperplane functions for $M$ that is rescaling equivalent to $\cH$ and has the following properties: \begin{enumerate} \item If $H$ is a hyperplane of $M$ so that $|H\cap T| = 1$, then $f_H \in \cH'$ has values $0$, $1$, and $-1$ on $T$.